csorianot/godmc_wiki/Imputed-genetic-data.md

 - Filtered to have MAF > 0.01 and imputation quality score > 0.8
 - All remaining SNPs combined into a single fileset (*i.e.* not a separate fileset for each chromosome)

+We also require imputation quality scores for each SNP.
+Some instructions on how to get imputed data into the desired format are below.

+#### `Impute2` imputed data

-Assuming you have used [impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) to perform the imputation and generated `bgen` dosage files, then the last three steps can be performed using the following bash script:
+Assuming you have used [impute2](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html) to perform the imputation and generated `bgen` dosage files, then the last three steps can be performed using the following bash script.

-It is highly recommended that you use `plink1.90` to do this, available for download [here](https://www.cog-genomics.org/plink2)
+It is recommended that you use `plink1.90` to do this, available for download [here](https://www.cog-genomics.org/plink2)

 ```bash